Ljfernando/MovieRecommendation/README.md

 -similar parameters as computeCosSim() method
 -Returns Jaccard similarity value

+computePccSim(user1, user2, user1Mean):
+-Computes the Pearson Correlation coefficient value [-1:1] -similar to computeCosSim but attempts to normalize the rating vectors -Returns PCC value

+computeMean(user1):
+-Computes the mean of the given vector of movie ratings -Returns the mean value
+-Used to calculate the program user mean

 computeRecommendation(ratingFile, moviesFile, userFile, recCosFile, recJacFile):
--Utilizes the dictionary of ratings and computes the cosine and jaccard similarity of each user to the original user -Two lists of users based on their cosine similarity metric and jacquard similarity metric are created and sorted from 	greatest to least(most similar to least similar)
+-Utilizes the dictionary of ratings and computes the cosine, jaccard, and PCC similarity of each user to the original user -Three lists of users based on their each of the three metrics are created and sorted from greatest to least(most similar to least similar)
 -The 5 most similar users are then analyzed to find at most five movies to recommend to the original user that they have not yet seen.
 -Movies that are rated a 5 by the similar users are added to a recommendation list.
--Two separate lists of recommended movies based on their respective similarity metric are then written to the given text files.
+-Three separate lists of recommended movies based on their respective similarity metric are then written to the given text files.

-getSimilarityType():
--Asks user for which similarity metric they prefer to use -Returns 0 for Cosine similarity and 1 for Jaccard similarity

 printMoviesFromFile(filename):
 -Reads in given file of movies